Celebrating Beethoven’s 250th Birthday

 Default Alt-Tag

-Already deaf, Beethoven composed the Ninth Symphony.
+Already hard of hearing, Beethoven composed the Ninth Symphony.
 In addition to his revolutionary use of vocal soloists and a mixed choir in the final movement, he depicted the struggle of a human soul striving for a day of pure joy despite all the effort and suffering.
-Beethoven was unable to hear the frenetic applause at the world premiere in Vienna on May 7, 1824.
-Maybe his “Ode to Joy” is an embrace which he gives to us as a gift, a kiss to the world from which he withdrew.
-Beethoven’s life - it is a process of incarnation that touches us deeply and his music will forever connect us.
+Opinions differ as to whether Beethoven was able to hear the frenetic applause at the premiere on 7 May 1824 in Vienna.
+His “Ode to Joy” seems as an embrace that unites us all.
+Beethoven’s life is a process of incarnation that touches us deeply and his music will forever connect us.

 In 1828, one year after Beethoven’s death, Ignaz Bösendorfer founded his piano manufactory.
 His sonic ideals were characterised by Vienna’s cultural environment, which in turn is deeply influenced by Beethoven.